ARCHIVED-mean-stack/session-4/README.md

 ##DOM Scripting

-Let's refactor our js to use `classList`:
+Let's refactor scripts.js to use `classList`:

 ```js
 ...